 Alternative 2 is similar to Alternative 1 but would not include a non-reproducing male component and would be gathered to low AML.
-Alternative 2 would include the removal of excess wild horses and burros to low AML, population growth control using fertility control treatments for females (PZP, PZP-22, GonaCon, or most current approved formula), and sex ratio adjustments.
+Alternative 2 would include the removal of excess wild horses and burros to low AML, population growth control using fertility control treatments for mares (PZP, PZP-22,

+GonaCon, or most current approved formula), and sex ratio adjustments.
 Under Alternative 2, the BLM would gather and remove excess wild horses and burros within the project area to return the population levels to low AML range.
 All excess wild horses and burros residing in areas outside of the HMA would be gathered and removed.
-Under this alternative, the BLM would attempt to gather a sufficient number of wild horses and burros, to allow for the application of fertility control (PZP, PZP-22, GonaCon, or other approved formulation) to all mares and jennies that are released.
+Under this alternative, the BLM would attempt to gather a sufficient number of wild horses to allow for the application of fertility control (PZP, PZP-22, GonaCon, or other approved formulation) to all mares that are released.
 The procedures to be followed for implementation of fertility control are detailed in Appendix E. Once low AML has been achieved, animals would be released targeting a 60:40 male to female sex ratio on the range (including animals not gathered).
-The core breeding population at low AML would be approximately 269 stallions, 179 mares, 43 jacks and 29 jennies.